 Barhöft is a small village on the Baltic Sea coast that had several military facilities during the GDR era.
-At the end of the 1980s, the port was home to the 3rd Border Boat Group and the 2nd Technical Observation Platoon of Border Battalion 2 of the 6th Border Brigade "Coast".
+At the end of the 1980s, the port was home to the East German 3rd Border Boat Group and the 2nd Technical Observation Platoon of Border Battalion 2 of the 6th Border Brigade "Coast".
 The East German Navy Volksmarine operated a radio relay station in Barhöft.
-West of the village was an air defence missile site of the Anti-aircraft Missile Unit 4332 (FRA-4332) of the air force/air defence.
+West of the village was an surface-to-air (SAM) missile site of the Anti-aircraft Missile Unit 4331 (FRA-4331) of the Air Force/Air Defense (LSK/LV).
+It was equipped with missiles S-125 Newa (NATO designator SA-3 GOA).
 In addition, the Ministry of State Security (MfS, Stasi) had an object in Barhöft of unknown purpose.

-There were at least two barracks.
+There were at least two barracks or two parts.
 One was built in 1965, had a floor area of approx. 4,300 sqm and was covered with 2-storey accommodation and storage buildings.
 The other was from 1974, had a property size of 19,000 square meters and was built with guard house, accommodation buildings, barracks, warehouse buildings, motor vehicle hall and boiler house.

 Another East German source lists for the barracks of FRA-4331:

 - surface area: 22,3

 For the 1980s, a helipad was designated for the Anti-Aircraft Missile Unit 4331, which is described below.